jamescridland/podinfra.net/index.md

 **Please ensure you set clear and identifiable HTTP user agents** every time your app, or associated APIs, connects to a third-party service to download the RSS feed or audio.

 There are [best practices for user agents](https://developers.whatismybrowser.com/learn/user-agent-best-practices/) detailed elsewhere on the internet.
-A good user agent looks like:
+A good user agent for a podcast app looks like:

 `MyPodcastApp/1.2 iPhone/13 +http://mypodcastapp.example.com`